katattakd/KatWebX/README.md

 An extremely fast static web-server and reverse proxy for the modern web.
 More info is available on [KatWebX.kittyhacker101.tk](https://katwebx.kittyhacker101.tk/).

 ## Important Info
-KatWebX is stil a work in progress, and you may encounter issues. **KatWebX is not well tested, production use is not recommended!**  If you need something which will is well tested and can be used in production, check out [KatWeb](https://github.com/kittyhacker101/KatWeb) instead.
+KatWebX is still a work in progress, and you may encounter issues. **KatWebX is not well tested, production use is not recommended!**  If you need something which will is well tested and can be used in production, check out [KatWeb](https://github.com/kittyhacker101/KatWeb) instead.

 Interested in the project?
 You can help fund KatWebX's development by donating to the Bitcoin address `1KyggZGHF4BfHoHEXxoGzDmLmcGLaHN2x2`.